RhetTbull/questionary-superprompt/README.md

 # questionary-superprompt

-An extension to the python questionary package that provides additional features for the prompt method.
+An extension to the python [questionary](https://github.com/tmbo/questionary) package that provides additional features for the questionary `prompt()` method.

 ## Overview